tonsky/datascript/README.md

 * No partitions
 * Free

 Some of these are omitted intentionally.
 Different apps have different needs in storing/transfering/keeping track of DB state.
-This library is a foundation to build exactly the right storage solution for your needs, without selling you too much “vision”.
+This library is a foundation to build exactly the right storage solution for your needs without selling too much “vision”.

-Interface differences:

-* Custom query functions and aggregates should be passed as source instead of being referenced by symbol (due to lack of `resolve` in CLJS)
-* Conn is just an atom storing last DB value, use `@conn` instead of `(d/db conn)`
-* Instead of `#db/id[:db.part/user -100]` just use `-100` in place of `:db/id` or entity id